noaa-nws-cpc/realtime-oni/docs/HOW-TO-RUN.md

 `$REALTIME_ONI/scripts/initialize-sst-archive.csh YYYYMMDD`

 where YYYYMMDD is the ending date of the 120 day period you want to backfill (e.g., the first day for which you want to rerun the ONI calculations).
+If you do this to produce SST data prior to the installation date, you will also need to modify the start date in the TDEF specifier of the GrADS data descriptor file in the SST archive - `$DATA_OUT/observations/ocean/short_range/global/sst-avhrr/daily-data/ncei-avhrr-only-v2.ctl` to match the new start date of your updated archive.

 Updating the SST Archive
 ---------------